-Competency Skills Knowledge 1.
-Basic mechanisms of psychedelics action including: 2.
-Neurological principles of psychedelic brain activity: • Effects of concurrent medications.
+Competency Skills Knowledge Basic mechanisms of psychedelics action including: Medications Psychotherapy Details focused on MDMA for PTSD and psilocybin for treatment resistant depression Neurological principles of psychedelic brain activity: Effects of concurrent medications.
 3. General risks and benefits of psychedelic therapy 4.
-Knowledge of evidence base for the range of parameters for use • Understanding of the below for individual patients, including: i.
+Knowledge of evidence base for the range of parameters for use Understanding of the below for individual patients, including: i.
 Eligibility of patients and that suitability will vary ii.
 Limited nature of evidence for suitable dosages and treatment protocols iii.
 Psychotherapy options and unknowns about which may be most suitable iv.
 Potential adverse effects v.
 PAT provision in the context of holistic care vi.
 Importance of keeping records including outcome measures.
-5. Regulatory and professional standards landscape: RANZCP guidelines TGA approval Local legislative and governance requirements Cultural safety Privacy 6.
+5. Regulatory and professional standards landscape: TGA approval Local legislative and governance requirements Cultural safety Privacy 6.
 Evidence base on efficacy and safety of MDMA for PTSD and psilocybin for treatment resistant depression.
 Safety and ethics 7.
-Screening and risk stratification: Advanced knowledge of indications and contraindications Clinical care of patients receiving PAT, including: Pre-treatment work-up and assessment Obtaining informed consent including pre-treatment discussion of physical touch in sessions Need for adjustment of the patients' medication regime or augmenting therapies.
-Monitoring therapeutic response including use of rating scales and quality of life measures.
-Monitoring and managing side effects Making a decision about when and how to cease treatment
+Screening and risk stratification: Advanced knowledge of indications and contraindications Clinical care of patients receiving PAT, including: Pre-treatment work-up and assessment Obtaining informed consent including pretreatment discussion of physical touch in sessions Need for adjustment of the patients' medication regime or augmenting therapies.
+Nonitoring therapeutic response including use of rating scales and quality of life measures.
+Monitoring and managing side effects vi.
+Making a decision about when and how

 vii.
-Post course assessment and ongoing care
+Post course assessment and ongoing

+care

-Diagnosis and management of medical emergencies
+8. Diagnosis and management of medical emergencies

-Setting of care (e.g. clinical environment)
+9. Setting of care (e.g. clinical environment)

 10. Recognising and addressing needs of special

 populations:

 Pregnant women

 Older people

 11. Recognising and addressing disease-specific conditions

 and complications, and exclusions e.g.:

 Psychosis

 Mania

 Drug/alcohol

 Physical health conditions

 Hands-on training 12.
-Supervision and instruction in the selection, treatment,

-management and follow up, of an actual psychiatric

-patient treated with PAT
+Supervision and instruction in the selection, treatment, management and follow up, of an actual psychiatric patient treated with PAT

-13. Participation in psychotherapy provision as part of
+13. Participation in psychotherapy provision as part of treating dyad

-treating dyad

-14. Completion of RANZCP Framework for recording safety

-and quality when using MDMA and psilocybin as part of

-Psychedelic-Assisted Therapy (PAT)
+14. Completion of RANZCP Framework for recording safety and quality when using MDMA and psilocybin as part of Psychedelic-Assisted Therapy (PAT)